 A MASTER CRAFTSMAN SHAPES

-Nevertheless, however, it may be reshaped, it remains the same fundamental chunk of wood with all its internal imperfections.
-A coat of stain applied often reveals flaws just below the surface.
-These flaws are indiscernible to the naked eye.
-The stress of weight or dryness may provoke a fracture—revealing a hidden inner flaw.
+However it may be reshaped, the chunk of wood remains fundamentally the same with all its internal imperfections.
+Applying a coat of stain often reveals flaws just below the surface, indiscernible to the naked eye.
+The stress of weight or dryness may provoke a fracture, revealing a hidden inner flaw.

-But a metallurgist, one who works with metals, first aims to purify the basic substance with which he works.
+A metallurgist (someone who works with metals) first aims to purify the basic substance with which he works.
 This always involves applying heat, thereby separating the dross from the pure metal.
-When that is done, the metal becomes more useful for many different purposes.
-It is stronger than before the refining process and fit for things unpurified metal is not.
+When that process is complete, the metal becomes more useful for many purposes.
+It is stronger than it was before the refining process and fit for things unpurified metal is not.

 A MASTER REFINER PURIFIES